 Clustering algorithms, such as k-means, group similar data points together.
 Retailers can use clustering to segment products or customers and forecast demand more accurately for specific groups.

-Benefits of Machine Learning in Retail Demand Forecasting
+Benefits of AI-Based Demand Forecasting for Retailers

 1. Optimized Inventory Management